 You should demonstrate that you have made connections with ecologists in a developed country that can provide advice during the proposed project.
 If international travel is part of the application, you should demonstrate close links with those they propose to visit.

 Funding is available for any area of ecological science excluding research focused solely on agriculture, forestry and bioprospecting.
 Please note that neither purely descriptive work nor studies that might be considered incremental will be funded.

 The proposed project could be part of an existing programme but the application should be for a clearly defined piece of research.
 Researchers must also show how their research will have a wider impact beyond academia.

-Please note we do not accept re-submissions of the same project.
-Applications will be rejected without being sent out for review if they are re-submissions of a proposal rejected in a previous round, or if they represent only a minor revision of such a proposal (for example, with a modified experimental design).
-As a guide, in order to be significantly different, at least 80% of objectives & activities should be different to the original proposal.
+We do not accept re-submissions of the same project.
+Applications will be rejected without review if they are re-submissions of a proposal rejected in a previous round, or if they represent only a minor revision of such a proposal (for example, with a modified experimental design).
+As a guide, to be significantly different, at least 80% of objectives and activities should be different to the original proposal.